yuvaldori/gigaspaces-wiki-jekyll/xap100/cpp-api-usage-example.markdown

 {% refer %}To learn about GigaSpaces C++ API, refer to the [GigaSpaces C++ API](./cpp-space-interface.html) section.{% endrefer %}

-{% refer %}It is assumed that you have read the [GigaSpaces CPP API Hello World Example](./cpp-api-hello-world-example.html) which serves as a starting point.{% endrefer %}

 The code for this example is located at `<GigaSpaces Root>\cpp\examples\APIUsageExample\`.

 This example runs by default using a predefined **embedded space**.
 It can work with any given space (embedded, remote or clustered) simply by providing the space URL as an argument.